Adapting the Number of Particles in Sequential Monte Carlo Methods through an Online Scheme for Convergence Assessment: A novel asymptotic convergence result

-Assumption \mfC~states that the tails of the pdf $p_t(\y_t)=p(\y_t|\y_{1:t-1})$ should not be too heavy.
-Being polynomial on $M$, this constraint is relatively weak and the assumption is satisfied for all exponential-type distributions as well as for many heavy-tailed distributions.
-For example, when $d_y=1$, one can choose the constants $b$ and $\eta$ such that $bM^{-\eta}$ is an upper bound for the tails of the (heavy-tailed) Pareto, Weibull, Burr or Levy distributions. \end{Nota}
+\begin{Nota} Assumption \mfC~states an explicit bound on the probability under the tails of the pdf $p_t(\y_t)=p(\y_t|\y_{1:t-1})$.
+The bound is polynomial, namely

+and therefore immediately verified, e.g., by all distributions of the exponential family as well as for many heavy-tailed distributions.
+For example, when $d_y=1$ (i.e., the observations are scalars), one can choose the constants $b$ and $\eta$ such that $bM^{-\eta}$ is an upper bound for the tails of the (heavy-tailed) Pareto, Weibull, Burr or Levy distributions.\\ It is actually possible to find simple conditions on the conditional pdf of the observations, $g_t(\y_t,\x_t)$, that turn out sufficient for assumption \mfC~to hold true.
+Let us keep $d_y=1$, for simplicity, and assume that there exists a sequence of positive constants $\{c_t\}_{t \ge 1}$ such that $g_t(y_t,\x_t)$ has a polynomial upper bound itself, namely